 The best Xbox controllers are feature packed, look good and make game playing smoother and more powerful.
-If you're shopping for the best Xbox controllers in 2022 then we're assuming you want to get the best gameplay experience possible from your Xbox Series X, Xbox Series S, Xbox One X or Xbox One S console – and that's something we applaud you for.
+If you're shopping for the best Xbox controllers in 2022, we're assuming you want to get the best gameplay experience possible from your Xbox Series X (opens in new tab), Xbox Series S (opens in new tab), Xbox One X (opens in new tab) or Xbox One S (opens in new tab) console – and that's something we applaud you for.

 Upgrading your Xbox controller can mean more input options, better responsiveness, and a more tactile and personalised feel.
 While the controllers that come with your Microsoft gaming machine will certainly be able to do a job, they're by no means the final word when it comes to the accessories that you're able to connect up.

 That's why we've brought you this definitive list of the best Xbox controllers on the market at the moment: the very top controllers rated and reviewed, with all the specs that you need to know about detailed and explained.

 When it comes to picking the best Xbox controller for you, it's a good idea to weigh up exactly what you want from your new input device, as well as how much you're wanting to spend – various advanced features are available on the most expensive models, including weight adjustment and game profiles, but you don't have to spend over-the-odds if you're not going to use these features.